What is Camp Agawak’s mission?

-The research out there tells us that communication with home produces more homesickness.
-We have found that it is best for campers not to talk with family and friends because it encourages homesickness.
+The research out there and our own experience has shown that communication with home produces more homesickness.
+It is in the campers best interest not to talk with family and friends via phone or internet because it encourages homesickness.
 Therefore, campers are not allowed to use phones while at camp unless it’s their birthday.

 How do campers communicate with friends and family while at camp?

-Regular mail is the best form of communication while at camp.
-Campers will be required to write home during letter writing day twice per week.
+Traditional letter writing is still the best form of communication while at camp.
+Campers are required to write home during letter writing day twice per week.

 Can campers receive packages at camp?

-Agawak has a no package policy to encourage a non-competitive environment.
-Please be advised that packages sent to camp will not be given out or will be returned to sender.
+We certainly do not want campers keeping track of who receives the most packages in their bunk.
+Therefore, Agawak has a no package policy to encourage a non-competitive cabin environment.
+Please be advised that packages sent to camp will not be given out and will be returned to sender.